-For a decade and a half, Kenya, who is now based in Los Angeles, has been a sought-after backing vocalist, particularly on the contemporary jazz albums of such artists as Walter Beasley, Gerald Albright, George Duke and Lee Ritenour and pop albums by Christina Aguilera and Celine Dion.
+For two decades, Kenya, who is now based in Los Angeles, has been a sought-after backing vocalist, particularly on the contemporary jazz albums of such artists as Walter Beasley, Gerald Albright, George Duke and Lee Ritenour and pop albums by Christina Aguilera and Celine Dion.
 She has also provided vocal assistance on several of her sister Lalah's discs.
-But she is seen most often as one of the three backing vocalists on American Idol (along with Sharlotte Gibson and longtime SoulTracks favorite Sy Smith), where week after week she helps provide harmonies behind young singers -- most of whom are her vocal inferiors.
+But she has been seen most often as one of the three backing vocalists on American Idol (along with Sharlotte Gibson and longtime SoulTracks favorite Sy Smith), where week after week she helped provide harmonies behind young singers -- most of whom were her vocal inferiors.

 With a voice that is softer and more youthful than her sister Lalah's, Kenya has provided a sweetness to the songs on which she's been featured.
-But despite her obvious talent (check out a selection of her songs on her MySpace page) and her years of experience just outside of the spotlight, Hathaway has yet to issue her own album, to the frustration of her underground fanbase.
+But despite her obvious talent (check out the video below) and her years of experience just outside of the spotlight, Hathaway has yet to issue her own album, to the frustration of her underground fanbase.
 To this day she continues to make her mark providing valuable support on the albums of others, whether on record or in the American Idol competition.
 Here's hoping we'll hear more of her own music in the future.

 By Chris Rizik